longnh238/Machine-Learning-Tutorials-Part-2-Classification/README.md

 Each algorithm is explained in its own Jupyter Notebook file.
 To explore the tutorials, run `jupyter notebook` in your terminal and navigate to the `.ipynb` file for each topic to get started with practical code implementations.

 ## Contributing
-We welcome contributions to this project!
+Contributions are welcome!
 Whether it's fixing a bug, adding new tutorials, or improving existing content, feel free to participate.

 To contribute:
 1. Fork the repository.